MrUltimate/Collab_PostingModule/README.md

 ![alt text](https://github.com/MrUltimate/Collab_PostingModule/blob/master/form-demo.gif "Form Demo GIF")

+##Demo

+[Click Here](https://mrultimate.github.io/Collab_PostingModule/) to See the Plugin Form in action.

 ## Getting Started

-To get started, you need to choose whether you want to use the posting module provided (see demo), or use the vanilla form files and create a custom submission form that's more aptly suited for your website.
+To get started, you need to choose whether you want to use the posting module provided (see [demo](##Demo)), or use the vanilla form files and create a custom submission form that's more aptly suited for your website.

 If you want to use the interactive form provided, use the files from the `Plugin Form` folder, alternatively, use the `Vanilla Form` folder to create and customize your own form.

-### Prerequisites
+###Prerequisites

 Regardless of using the `Plugin Form` or the `Vanilla Form`, the JS code requires jQuery.
 If you're not already calling jQuery in your `index.html`, use the following code to call jQuery.
 Place this **before** any other script in the `<head>` tag.